Things to see and do - Venice

 The first Jewish quarter in the history of the West, the Ghetto of Venice - originally its proper name before becoming a common name synonymous with mourning - is a piece of hidden Cannaregio.
 Although its atmosphere is quite similar to that of the Sacca della Misericordia, it differs in its history and, of course, religion.Customise this route and add it to My travel book

-Located in the German Synagogue (Scola Tedesca), this museum traces the history of Venice's Jewish community and contains precious objects of worship, whether ornamental or for handling the Scrolls.
+Located in the German Synagogue (Scola Tedesca), this museum traces the history of Venice's Jewish community and contains precious objects of worship, whether ornamental or for handling the Scrolls, and vestments.

 Decorated with simple obelisks, this bridge was opened in 1580 on the Cannaregio canal, in front of the Labia palace, and it must taken by all those who, on their way from the station, are walking to the Strada Nuova and the Rialto bridge.

-Richard Wagner lived and died in this Renaissance palace, built on the Grand Canal by the architect Mauro Codussi, who created a beautiful example of a reinterpretation of Byzantine and Gothic architecture.
+Richard Wagner lived and died in this Renaissance palace, built on the Grand Canal by architect Mauro Codussi, who created a beautiful example of a reinterpretation of Byzantine and Gothic architecture.
 Given to the city in 1946, it is today home to the municipal casino.

 An intimate "campo", a harmonious facade made of bricks and decorated with statues: this church has a miraculous statue of the Virgin found in a garden, and is known as the church of Tintoretto: the painter lived nearby and is buried here, also some of his paintings are here, including The Adoration of the golden calf, the most remarkable.
 Also notice a Saint John the Baptist, masterpiece of Cima da Conegliano.